matplotlib/matplotlib/doc/devel/contributing.rst

 If you find a bug in the code or documentation, do not hesitate to submit a ticket to the
 `Bug Tracker <https://github.com/matplotlib/matplotlib/issues>`_.
 You are also welcome to post feature requests or pull requests.

-If you are reporting a bug, please do your best to include each of the following:
+If you are reporting a bug, please do your best to include the following:

  1. A short, top-level summary of the bug.
 In most cases, this should be 1-2 sentences.